pytroll/pytroll/web/source/index.rst

 .. meta::
    :description: Weather satellite data reading and processing with python
-   :keywords: Meteosat, SEVIRI, AVHRR, Metop, NOAA, MODIS, Terra, Aqua, VIIRS, NPP, SDR, AAPP, HRPT, read, reading, reader, process, processing, python, pytroll, weather, satellite, data
+   :keywords: Meteosat, SEVIRI, AVHRR, Metop, NOAA, MODIS, Terra, Aqua, VIIRS, NPP, SDR, AAPP, HRPT, TerraSAR-X, COSMO-SkyMed, Radarsat-2, read, reading, reader, process, processing, python, pytroll, weather, satellite, data

 Welcome to pytroll!
 ===================

 This is the home of the pytroll project.
-The pytroll project is a collaboration on weather satellite data processing between DMI_ and SMHI_.
+The pytroll project started out in 2009 as a collaboration on weather satellite data processing between DMI_ and SMHI_.
+Pytroll now has a growing international user base and is used operationally at several National Met Services.

 Its objective is provide different free and open source python modules for the reading, interpretation, and writing of weather satellite data.